Adlexer/Embedding-Homework/1-build-linux.md

 $ pkg install proot-distro
 ```

+`Proot-distro` is a manager of `Linux distribution`.

 ### 3.Install Ubuntu using proot-distro

 ```bash
 $ proot-distro install ubuntu
 ```

-Then the latest version of Ubuntu(21.10 Impish Indri) will be installed directly on the Android phone.
+Then the latest version of `Ubuntu`(21.10 Impish Indri) will be installed directly on the Android phone.

 ### 4.Login Ubuntu using proot-distro